Do I have to live on campus?

 Are single rooms available?

 The institution has a handful of medical singles that are offered to residents with written medical documentation indicating their need for living in a single room.
+This documentation must be submitted and approved by the Coordinator of Disability Support.
 Otherwise, single rooms are not offered on campus because all rooms are built to accommodate two residents.
-Occasionally, after the semester has begun and consolidation is complete, singles may be made available to students wishing to pay the additional cost.

 What does it mean to live in a substance free building?